By P. B. Hamm and C. M. Ocamb

 - Plant seed as soon as possible after cutting or hold cut seed 3 to 4 days at 50°F to 60°F and 85% to 90% humidity.
 Ensure that seed temperatures are higher than soil temperatures at planting.

 - Store cut seed in open containers or crates for best possible ventilation.
 If using burlap bags, fill only halfway and stack for good ventilation.

 - Avoid irrigation before plant emergence.

 Chemical control Seed piece treatment for fungal decay.

 - Dithane DF Rainshield at 1.25 lb/50 gal water used as a soak.

-- Bio-Save 110 is registered for control of Fusarium dry rot, research in Montana and Idaho has shown this product to substantially reduce losses.
-Store product at -70°F or on dry ice until used.
-Add 250 g product to 40 gal water and drip or spray overhead before storing.
+- Bio-Save 10 LP and Bio-Save 11 LP are registered for control of Fusarium dry rot, research in Montana and Idaho has shown this product to substantially reduce losses.
+Store product under refrigeration or in the freezer until used.
+Add 250 g of Bio-Save 10 LP to 15 gal of non-chlorinated water to treat 1500 sacks (100 lb apiece).
+Add 250 g of Bio-Save 11 LP to 40 gal of non-chlorinated water (1 gal treats 2,000 to 4,000 lb of tubers).

-- T-22 Planter Box at 1 to 3 oz/100 lb seed pieces is registered in Washington.
-Do not use in alkaline soils or if soil is below 50°F.
+- T-22 HC at 0.5 to 3 oz/100 lb seed pieces will suppress certain fungal pathogens including Fusarium, Rhizoctonia, and Pythium spp.
+Do not use in alkaline soils or if soil is below 50°F. 4-hr reentry.
+O

 References Jacobsen, B. 1999.
 Montana Crop Health Report, Montana State University Extension Service Vol. 12, No. 8.